ampatspell/ember-cli-documents/NOTES.md

 # TODO

+* models for database (with prefilled `database` property) and for store (with `store` only)
+* models should also have an option to be created like props with destroy handling
 * provide currently matched documents to query (`find-by-ids` loader doesn't need to reload existing docs)
 * maybe add `isLoaded` function in proxy opts to determine whether load should happen
 * rename `addon/document` to `addon/models` and separate base, documents and proxies